Early Life and Education of George Lucas: A Complete Timeline

 From July 2, 2010, to January 2, 2011, a collection of 57 Norman Rockwell paintings and drawings owned by George Lucas and Steven Spielberg were displayed at the Smithsonian American Art Museum in an exhibition titled "Telling Stories".

-On January 2, 2011, the exhibition titled "Telling Stories" showcasing a collection of 57 Norman Rockwell paintings and drawings owned by George Lucas and Steven Spielberg, closed at the Smithsonian American Art Museum.
+On January 2, 2011, the exhibition "Telling Stories" which displayed 57 Norman Rockwell paintings and drawings owned by George Lucas and Steven Spielberg, concluded at the Smithsonian American Art Museum.

-In January 2012, George Lucas announced his retirement from producing large blockbuster films, and instead would re-focus his career on smaller, independently budgeted features.
+In January 2012, George Lucas announced his retirement from producing large blockbuster films, shifting his focus to smaller, independently budgeted features.

-In 2012, George Lucas sold Lucasfilm to The Walt Disney Company for $4.05 billion, intending to donate the majority of the proceeds to charity.
+In 2012, George Lucas sold Lucasfilm to The Walt Disney Company for $4.05 billion, with plans to donate the majority of the proceeds to philanthropic endeavors.

 January 2013: Engagement to Mellody Hobson